Best free cloud storage

 Free storage allowance: 15GB (expandable)

 With 15GB of space for new users, Google Drive is one of the more generous cloud offerings, and there are occasional ways to boost this capacity free of charge.
 The catch is that this Google storage space is also shared with a user’s other Google services including Gmail and Google Photos.

 Mobile apps are available to allow easy access for iOS and Android users, and Google’s Backup and Sync desktop app lets you synchronize files from your PC to the cloud.
 Google Drive also includes online office tools for word processing, spreadsheets and presentations which can makes sharing files with others effortless.

 Free storage allowance: 10GB (expandable)

 You might not recognize the name, but if you're looking for a decent chunk of cloud storage free of charge, pCloud could be just the ticket.
 To kick things off, you're given a fairly generous 10GB to play with, and there's a bandwidth allowance of 50GB of downlink traffic per month.

-While we're primarily interested in the free version of pCloud, note that you can upgrade to 500GB of space for a one-time payment of $175 (around £125), or 2TB for $350 (around £250) – both of which are great deals for lifetime storage.
+While we're primarily interested in the free version of pCloud, note that you can upgrade to 500GB of space for a monthly plan of $4.99 (£3.70), or 2TB for $9.99 (£7.50) a month – both of which are great deals for storage.
+You also have annual and lifetime plans, which are a cheaper option in the long run.

 With no limit on file sizes, and simple sharing options, pCloud is a great way to send large files to friends and colleagues – it's even possible to share with people who aren't using the service themselves.
 Add in decent streaming options and a neat online interface, and pCloud is well worth a look.

 Free storage allowance: 5GB

 Coming from Microsoft – a company with plenty of money to throw at the cloud – it's a little disappointing to find that OneDrive doesn’t include more space free of charge.
 Free users get a mere 5GB of storage, although it's relatively inexpensive to increase this to 50GB.

 If you have Office 365, you'll automatically get boosted to 1TB of space, but not everyone wants an Office subscription.